vantage-sh/docs.vantage.sh/docs/rbac.md

 You can manage resource-level access from the Cost Reporting navigation list or from directly within a resource.

 :::tip
-If you want to grant access on a resource (for example, a Dashboard) to only a specific team (for example, the Marketing team), set the Everyone team to **Cannot Access**, and set the Marketing team to **Can Access**.
+If you want to grant access to a resource (for example, a Dashboard) to only a specific team (for example, the Marketing team), set the Everyone team to **Cannot Access**, and set the Marketing team to **Can Access**.
 See the [Permissions table](/rbac#cost-reporting-team-permissions-team-only-resource-access) below for more information.
 :::

 <Tabs>